Language

-Zanzibar Town is the capital of Zanzibar Island but only one part of it is worth visiting: Stone Town.
+Zanzibar Town is the capital of Zanzibar Island but one part of it is particularly worth visiting: Stone Town.
 A maze of narrow, twisting streets and alleyways, Stone Town oozes history from every pore.
 A trading centre for 2,000 years, this UNESCO World Heritage Site is famous for its wide range of architectural styles, eclectic collection of languages and the tastes, smells and sights of many cultures – Asian, Arab, African and European.

 You can simply stroll around and soak up the atmosphere but given its labyrinthine nature and the number of ‘guides’ offering their services, we’d recommend booking a guided city walking tour and seeing the sights in comfort.
 There are museums, forts, cathedrals and mosques to discover and you’ll take in colourful markets and nearby spice plantations too.